shpml/fundamentals/11_chapter/12_assessment.md

 function isTwoCards() {

   // add card to array of cards in play
-  // 'this' hasn't been covered in this prework, but
+  // 'this' hasn't been covered in this pre-work, but
   // for now, just know it gives you access to the card the user clicked on cardsInPlay.push(this.getAttribute('data-card'));

-  // if you have two cards in play check for a match if (cardsInPlay.length === 2) {
+  // if you have two cards in play, check for a match if (cardsInPlay.length === 2) {

-    // pass the cardsInPlay as an argument to isMatch function isMatch(cardsInPlay);
+    // pass the cardsInPlay as an argument to the isMatch function isMatch(cardsInPlay);

-    // clear cards in play array for next try cardsInPlay = [];
+    // clear cards in play array for your next try cardsInPlay = [];

   }